RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

 1+0j
 ```

-properties that have enumerated values in the component’s PRF support assignment using the enumerated name as a Python string:
+Properties that have enumerated values in the component’s PRF support assignment using the enumerated name as a Python string:

 ```py
 >>> siggen.shape = "triangle"